diy365-mgos/bbutton/README.md

 ## Overview
 A bButton allows you to easily manage button's events like click, double-click and long-press.
 It is a specilized version of [bSensor](https://github.com/diy365-mgos/bsensor).
 ## Features
-- **Universal value-types** - You can read any sensor value within the supported [bVariant](https://github.com/diy365-mgos/bvar) data-types.
-- **Verbose state** - Optionally, you can configure verbose states intead of default booleans (e.g: 'ON'/'OFF').
 - **GPIO as buttons** - You can easily manage buttons attached to input GPIOs.
 Just include the [bThings GPIO library](https://github.com/diy365-mgos/bthing-gpio) in your project.
 ## Get Started in C/C++
 Include the library in your `mos.yml` file.